varunon9/FakeLock/README.md

 ### Features

-* It will hide selected apps and act as secondary LockScreen.
+* It will protect selected apps by adding a lock screen above them.
-* Apps will be visible only after entering correct password.
+* It acts as secondary LockScreen.
-* User can still unlock phone by entering random password but hidden apps will not be visible.
+* User can still unlock phone by entering random password but protected apps will not be accessible.
 * Option to customize lock screen (wallpaper, quote, todo).